jsx-eslint/eslint-plugin-react/docs/rules/jsx-one-expression-per-line.md

 # One JSX Element Per Line (react/jsx-one-expression-per-line)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 This option limits every line in JSX to one expression each.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.
-Fixer will insert line breaks between any expression that are on the same line.
+Note: The fixer will insert line breaks between any expression that are on the same line.

 ## Rule Details